 On February 15, 2023, the Company, through its wholly-owned subsidiary Starco Merger Sub I completed the Soylent Acquisition.
 The Soylent Acquisition consisted of Starco Merger Sub I merging with and into Soylent, with Soylent being the surviving corporation.
 Soylent is the maker of a wide range of plant-based "complete nutrition" and "functional food" products with a lineup of plant-based convenience shakes, powders and bars that contain proteins, healthy fats, functional amino acids and essential nutrients.
 Through its relationship with TSG and other strong partners, the Company has access to intellectual property that will allow Soylent to vertically integrate manufacturing and expand, positioning Soylent to be the future of nutritional products.
-The Soylent Acquisition was completed through a cash and stock deal, where the Company paid \$200,000 in cash as reimbursement of Soylent's closing expenses and the Company's shares were issued at \$0.15 per share, which amount is equal to the fair value of the stock on the acquisition date.
-As consideration for the Soylent Acquisition, the Company reserved an (a) aggregate of up to 165,336,430 restricted shares of Class A common stock to Soylent shareholders, (b) 12,617,857 restricted shares of Class A common to satisfy existing Soylent obligations (c) up to 18,571,429 additional restricted shares of Class A common stock based on final determination of calculations of Soylent's working capital, cash at closing, indebtedness at closing and certain unpaid transaction expenses in excess of the amount reimbursed by Starco, and (d) an adjustment to the shares of Class A common stock received by the Company Holders (as defined in the agreement) in the event that the trading price for STCB's Class A common stock price per share on the first anniversary of the closing date (the "Adjustment Date") is below \$0.35 per share of Class A common stock, If, on the Adjustment Date, STCB's Class A common stock is trading below \$0.35 per share of Class A common stock, STCB shall issue additional shares of Class A common stock based on the Closing Merger Consideration (as defined in the agreement) after adjustments divided by the trading price (which must be below \$0.35 per share for any additional shares to be issued) minus the total share issuance after adjustments.
-The fair value rights of these shares were estimated by a third-party valuation firm to be \$0.189 per share on the acquisition date or an approximate share adjustment value of \$37,143,360.
-The fair value rights of these shares were estimated by a third-party valuation firm to be \$0.195 per share on March 31, 2023 or an approximate share adjustment value of \$38,322,515.
+The Soylent Acquisition was completed through a cash and stock deal, where the Company paid \$200,000 in cash as reimbursement of Soylent's closing expenses and the Company's shares were issued at \$0.15 per share, which amount was equal to the fair value of the stock on the acquisition date.
+As consideration for the Soylent Acquisition, the Company reserved an (a) aggregate of up to 165,336,430 restricted shares of Class A common stock to Soylent shareholders, (b) 12,617,857 restricted shares of Class A common to satisfy existing Soylent change in control obligations, (c) up to 18,571,429 additional restricted shares of Class A common stock based on final determination of calculations of Sovlent's working capital, cash at closing, indebtedness at closing and certain unpaid transaction expenses in excess of the amount reimbursed by Starco (the "Opening Balance Holdback"), and (d) an adjustment to the shares of Class A common stock received by the Company Holders (as defined in the agreement) in the event that the trading price for STCB's Class A common stock price per share on the first anniversary of the closing date (February 14, 2024, or the "Adjustment Date") is below \$0.35 per share of Class A common stock.
+If, on the Adjustment Date, STCB's Class A common stock is trading below \$0.35 per share of Class A common stock, STCB shall issue additional shares of Class A common stock based on the Closing Merger Consideration (as defined in the agreement) after adjustments divided by the trading price (which must be below \$0.35 per share for any additional shares to be issued) minus the total share issuance after adjustments (such additional shares, the "Share Adjustment").
+The fair value of the rights to receive these shares were estimated by a third-party valuation firm to be \$0.189 per share on the acquisition date or an approximate share adjustment value of \$37,143,360.
+The fair value of the rights to receive these shares were estimated by a third-party valuation firm to be \$0.219 per share on June 30, 2023 or an approximate share adjustment value of \$43,039,132.